eurus08/euler-problems-implementation/README.md

 * These implementation avoids the use of arrays when possible to save memory
 * Algorithms used in these implementation may not be the most efficient but should be able to find the results in reasonable time.
 * Problem are treated as independent projects (with difference main functions).
+* when possible algorithms are written into reusable function since certain concept repeat in some problems.